osvaldoabel/user-api/README.md

 ### Requirements

-You just need to have [Git ](https://docs.docker.com/install) and [Docker ](https://docs.docker.com/install) installed and running on your machine.
+You need to have [Git ](https://docs.docker.com/install) and [Docker ](https://docs.docker.com/install) installed and running on your machine.

 #### Clone Project